Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Disadvantages of React Native

-Patenting and licensing issues
+Patenting and Licensing Issues

-Patenting and licensing issues may also come up when examining the differences between React vs React Native.
+Patenting and licensing issues may also come up when examining the differences between React JS vs React Native.
 Facebook still maintains full control of React Native, and these patent issues are not going away.
 Meanwhile, React Native is still offered as an open-source license, but if Facebook has a developer problem, the developer will know about it.

 - ReactJS is a component, while React Native functions as a framework.
 ReactJS functions to complement and work with React Native, which was why React Native was developed.